 2. Demand facilities and closed distribution systems may provide demand response services to relevant system operators and relevant TSOs.
 Demand response services can include, jointly or separately, upward or downward modification of demand.

 3. The categories referred to in paragraph 1 are not exclusive and this Regulation does not prevent other categories from being developed.
 This Regulation does not apply to demand response services provided to other entities than relevant system operators or relevant TSOs.

+4. Electricity storage modules are required to satisfy the requirements of section 15.3. of EU 2017/2196.
+For the avoidance of doubt this requirement is not considered to be a demand response service.

 Article 28